 If you’ve braised, marinated or served red cabbage raw, try it steamed, then toss with bacon and a tangy sauce.
-We serve it with pork or chicken. —Sherri Melotik, Oak Creek, WI
+We serve it with pork or chicken.
+This is how to cook cabbage with bacon. —Sherri Melotik, Oak Creek, Wisconsin

-- In a large saucepan, place steamer basket over 1 in. of water.
+In a large saucepan, place steamer basket over 1 in. of water.
 Place cabbage in basket.
 Bring water to a boil.
-Reduce heat to maintain a simmer; steam, covered, 6-8 minutes or just until tender.
+Reduce heat to maintain a simmer; steam, covered, just until tender, 6-8 minutes.

-- Add onion to drippings; cook and stir over medium-high heat 4-6 minutes or until tender.
+Add onion to drippings; cook and stir over medium-high heat until tender, 4-6 minutes.
 Stir in flour and brown sugar until blended.
 Gradually stir in water and vinegar.
-Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
+Bring to a boil, stirring constantly; cook and stir until thickened, 1-2 minutes.
 Stir in cabbage, bacon, salt and pepper.
-Yield: 6 servings.

 Dark brown sugar contains more molasses than light or golden brown sugar.
 The types are generally interchangeable in recipes.
 But if you prefer a bolder flavor, choose dark brown sugar.

 I always fry 2 lbs. or more of bacon at a time, drain the slices well, then freeze them.
 The slices don’t stick together, so it’s easy to remove a few from the bag for a sandwich or to crumble for a recipe. —Shirley M. Goldsboro, NC